 There’s cuisine worthy of the Wild West

 Old Yellowstone Garage, Caldera’s in-house Italian eatery, has motivated many a mountain biker to hightail it back to homebase for the restaurant’s beloved lasagna.
-The hotel is also home to Southcable Cafe – a casual spot located right next to Teton Village’s aerial tram, which will lead you up the mountain to a network of trails.
+The hotel is also home to Southcable Cafe – a casual spot located right next to Teton Village’s cable car, which will lead you up the mountain to a network of trails.
 Swing by the cafe pre-outdoor excursion for a coffee and breakfast burrito, or post-activity for pizza and beer.
-Additionally, the full kitchens in each suite, fully loaded with Le Creuset bakeware, mean you can cook up a masterpiece of your own, or have the hotel book you a personal chef.
+Additionally, the full kitchens in each suite, fully loaded with Le Creuset cookware, mean you can whip up a masterpiece of your own, or have the hotel summon you a personal chef.

-Additionally, Caldera House’s location puts you right in the heart of Teton Village and just a quick stroll from the Mangy Moose Saloon – a steakhouse with an outdoor deck in the summer and a full lineup of live music.
+Additionally, Caldera House’s location puts you right in the heart of Teton Village, a quick stroll from the Mangy Moose Saloon – a steakhouse with an outdoor deck in the summer and a full line up of live music events.
 As for where the cowboys eat, Lauren Long of Diamond Cross Ranch (Peter’s wife) says Big Hole BBQ hits the spot.
-This haven for ribs, brisket and fried okra is also Kanye’s go-to when he’s in town, according to Lauren.
-Peter recommends The Blue Lion, calling it ‘a Jackson Hole institution.’
+This haven for ribs, brisket and fried okra is also Kanye’s go-to when in town, according to Lauren.
+Peter recommends the Blue Lion, calling it ‘a Jackson Hole institution’.
 Like the Mangy Moose, the Blue Lion has deck seating and live music in the summer, plus a menu with elk tenderloin and fresh rainbow trout.
 Another favourite spot among the ranch crowd is Bin22.
-‘It’s a wine bar just off the Jackson town square’, says Peter.
-‘It’s a great end-of-day place, especially if you’ve been out hiking all day.’
-Lauren – either dreaming of the wine or the hiking or maybe both – quickly adds, ‘You know, Peter and his friends who grew up here always say, Jackson Hole is fun in the winter, but you really live here for the summer.’
+‘It’s a wine bar, just off Jackson town square’, says Peter.
+‘It’s a great end-of-day place, especially if you’ve been out hiking.’
+Lauren – either dreaming of the wine, the hiking or maybe both – quickly adds, ‘You know, Peter and his friends who grew up here always say: Jackson Hole is fun in the winter, but you really live here for the summer.’